Innovative Intersections and Interchanges

 How to Navigate

 Below shows how to navigate a thru-cut intersection.
-Click the image to view a larger version or watch the video (coming soon).

 The number of conflict points (where travel paths intersect) can be used to evaluate the safety of an innovative intersection or interchange.